Uvacoder/woodwork-projects/plans/README.md

 always very helpful to look at the generated cutlist to get an idea for an approach.

-I buy full sheets of plywood (4' x 8'), but I break them down to three equal-sized pieces for easy transport (ie. 3 panels of 32" x 48").
+I buy full sheets of plywood (4' x 8'), but I usually break them down to three equal-sized pieces for easy transport (ie. 3 panels of 32" x 48").
 Most cutlists provided reflect this smaller panel sizze, except when boards longer than 4' are required (eg. the [long shelves](longshelves/) ).